Arlington prosecutor goes to Va. Supreme Court against judges who challenge her new policies

 But after Dehghani-Tafti was elected in November, the pushback to her agenda was quick.

 On Jan.
-7, six days after she took office, she moved to dismiss a marijuana possession charge set for trial in Arlington circuit court.
+7, six days after she took office, she moved to dismiss a marijuana possession charge set for trial in Arlington Circuit Court.
 Prosecutors dismiss cases all the time, for all manner of reasons, and the process in court typically takes seconds with rare explanation from prosecutors.

 Instead, an Arlington judge demanded a written brief from the prosecutor explaining the reasons for the marijuana dismissal, then scheduled oral argument on the issue, though the defendant did not object to having his case dropped.
 Two months later, the Arlington judges entered a written order requiring prosecutors to spell out their reasons, “in detail all factual and not conclusory bases,” for dismissing or amending charges in all cases, to explain the “good cause” required by Virginia law for a “nolle pros,” or non-prosecution, or a dismissal with prejudice.